-No one wants to recreate the wheel and yet, so many templates for event presentation ppt slides look like something out of the 90s.
+No one wants to recreate the wheel, yet so many templates for event presentation ppt slides look like something out of the 90s.
 If you’re nervous about your next event presentation or proposal, we hear you.
 We’re here to help.

 Want design tips to make your event slides stand out?